GENERAL TERMS AND CONDITIONS

 - The following definitions and rules of interpretation apply in the Agreement (unless the context requires otherwise):

-means the agreement between the Company and the Provider concerning the Services offered by the Provider, consisting of these General Terms and Conditions, the Order Form, and any other appendices specified in the Order Form.
+means the agreement between the Company and the Provider concerning the Services offered by the Provider, consisting of these General Terms and Conditions and any other appendices specified in the Order Form.

-means the Party of the Agreement that purchases the Services and/or Deliverables from the Provider.
+means the Party of the Agreement that purchases the Services from the Provider.

 means any information and material in whatever form disclosed by a Party or on behalf of the Party to the other Party that is either marked as confidential, or that should reasonably be understood to be confidential by its nature or circumstances in which the information or material is disclosed.